Lake Charles Air Force Station: History

 After the 634th RADS inactivated, activities were assumed by Operating Location D of the Tyndall AFB-based 678th Air Defense Group as part of the Southeast Air Defense Sector (SEADS).
 The site continued operations over the next two decades with approximated twenty Air Force and civilian personnel with the 678th ADG tracking aircraft attempting to illegally enter the country.
 The final radars were an AN/FPS-91A search radar and an AN/FPS-116height-finder radar (retired c.
 1988).

-Lake Charles AFS closed for good on 30 September 1995, being replaced by a new FAA ARSR-4 Joint Surveillance System (JSS) site on the northwest side of the city of Lake Charles.
+Lake Charles AFS closed for good on 30 September 1995, being replaced by a new FAA ARSR-4 Joint Surveillance System (JSS) site 20 miles northwest of Lake Charles.

 Today, for the first radar Site TM-194, the original Operations Building and the Power Plant are still extant on the west end of the site, and the original HQ Building is still extant near the site entrance.
 A private residence occupies the site of the original GAG Radio facility, later gap-filler annex (M-125D), on the east end of the site.
 Nothing visible remains of the site's second incarnation, Z-248.
 The current owner of the site is McNeese State University.